conal/generic-parallel-functional/notes.md

   to1 (Comp1 ts) = B ts
 ```

-These statically shaped data types have `Functor`, `Foldable`, and `Traversable` instances exactly matching the dynamically shaped versions given above.
+We can then give these statically shaped data types `Functor`, `Foldable`, and `Traversable` instances exactly matching the dynamically shaped versions given above.
 In addition, they have `Applicative` and `Monad` instances, left as an exercise for the reader.
 [Maybe provide and mention homomorphisms with the function instances as well as the trie (representable functor) connection.]